Flank/flank/docs/architecture.md

 ![horizontal-composition](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank/1960_Add_implementation_section_to_architecture_doc/docs/hld/horizontal-composition.puml)

-This approach is giving a fast overview of high-level implementation but is hiding the details not important from the high-level perspective.
+This approach gives a fast overview of high-level implementation but is hiding the details not important from the high-level perspective.
 Comparing to `vertical` composition where the cost of manual access to internal functions (jumping on references in IDE) in the worst-case scenario is `n`, the horizontal composition almost always gives `1` on the same layer (or `2` taking private functions into account if exist).

 ### Horizontal-Layered <a name="code_composition_horizontal_layered"/>